wazo-platform/wazo-platform.org/content/blog/hackathon-2022-wazo-matrix-bridge.md

 ## What we learned

 We learned a lot about how Mautrix works and, more generally, the things we could do with a bridge.
 All platforms are a bit different and provide different tools for linking them to other services, but in a lot of cases it is possible to do something like this to allow for different platforms to be linked together.
-Its always nice when you can make platforms work together.
+It's always nice when you can make platforms work together.

 We also got a lot of ideas of things that it would be nice to add to improve chatd, maybe sometime in the future.